VincentC-NU/PINN-local-volatility-option-pricing/README.md

 This analytical solution provides an important benchmark for numerical methods and machine learning models.

 ## Black–Scholes PDE with Local Volatility
 However, empirical observations of financial markets show that volatility is not constant but varies with both the underlying asset price and time.
-This produces well-known phenomena such as the **volatility smile** and motivates the use of **local volatility models**, where the volatility parameter becomes a function σ(S,t).
+This produces well-known phenomena such as the volatility smile and motivates the use of local volatility models, where the volatility parameter becomes a function σ(S,t).
 As a result, the Black-Scholes PDE becomes:

 $$ \frac{\partial V}{\partial t} + \frac{1}{2}\sigma(S,t)^2 S^2 \frac{\partial^2 V}{\partial S^2} + rS \frac{\partial V}{\partial S} - rV = 0 $$

 Unlike the constant-volatility case, the local-volatility Black–Scholes equation generally does not admit a closed-form analytical solution.
 As a result, numerical methods or machine learning approaches must be used to approximate the option price surface.

+##Parametric Local Volatility Model
+In this project the local volatility function is parameterized asa

+$$
+σ(S,t;Φ) = σ₀ [1 + α tanh(β ln(S/K))] (1 + γ e^{-ηt})